Halloween activities for adults in Metro Vancouver include nightclub events, haunted houses, costume parties and other fun yet spooky stuff.

 Spooky Adult Walking Tours

-Walking tours in Vancouver aren’t only for tourists!
+Walking tours aren’t only for tourists!
 They are also a fun way for adults to have fun, especially at Halloween.
+There are spooky tours in both Gastown and Stanley Park with Forbidden Vancouver.
+There are also Grave Tales walking tours in Fort Langley as well as The Haunting of Vancouver Film Tour.

 Forbidden Vancouver Walking Tours is a local family-owned company that offers a selection of guided walking tours throughout the year, including fabulously spooky ones in October.
 Small groups are guided through the streets and back alleys of downtown Vancouver, or along the Seawall and forested trails of Stanley Park, all depending on which tour you select.